 As an independent travel consumer advocate, I am not loyal to any one supplier or way of doing things.
-As a travel consumer, I seek value—certainly I have preferences and I recently published an article about Airbnb advantages over hotels.
+As a travel consumer, I seek value, convenience, and fun.
+Sometimes I prefer hotels over Airbnbs but other times I prefer Airbnbs over hotels.
+I cover both sides.
+Also see my article about Airbnb advantages over hotels.

-Here I flip the script and present hotel advantages over Airbnb, why choose hotel instead of Airbnb, with some help from some hotel-loving friends.
+In this article I flip the script and present hotel advantages over Airbnb, why to choose a hotel instead of Airbnb, the benefits of going to a hotel—with some help from some hotel-loving friends.

 With hotels, you can anticipate fairly consistent quality across brands.
 Repeat travelers know what to expect when staying at any Residence Inn, Super 8, or Four Seasons—whether in Santa Fe, Missoula, or Helsinki.
 Novice travelers can use sorting filters on booking websites and read reviews to view hotels meeting certain price, rating (quality), or other criteria (distance, size, brand, etc.).
 Airbnb rentals range from ground space (really) or an air mattress in a common room to entire estates (also really).